 People like Liss Stender are one in a million.
-Though she is set for worldwide domination with her company Inuk Design, Liss discusses her journey to modernizing Indigenous style, her futuristic plans to preserve her heritage, and create global impact for all First Nation peoples, you could say this almost 55-year-old woman is the definition of Girl Boss.
+Though she is set for worldwide domination with her company Inuk Design, Liss discusses her journey to modernizing Indigenous style, her futuristic plans to preserve her heritage, and create a global impact for all First Nation peoples.
+You could say this almost 55-year-old woman is the definition of Girl Boss.

-Liss at a very young was taken away from Greenland by her Danish father.
+At a very young age, Liss was taken away from Greenland by her Danish father.
 He tried to remove Liss from her language, culture, and family.
-Her father wanted her to become as caucasian as possible starting her new life in Denmark.
+She explained that her father wanted her to become as Caucasian as possible when they started a new life in Denmark.
 But Liss missed her motherland.
-In 1987 she returned to her roots, unfortunately with time passing she lost her family and the ability to speak her mother tongue lingo.
+In 1987 she returned to her roots, unfortunately since time passed she lost her family and the ability to speak her mother tongue lingo.
 At that time, she started drawing herself back from what she remembered as well her current eye of her culture.
 This is where Inuk Design formed.

-This is one of the first drawings she ever created combining + adding from 1989 ( the colorful one) to 2009 ( the darker sketch).
-She went on to explain that all of her creations have a deep story and she doesn’t “ just do things” it relates back to culture and story of her own.
+This is one of the first drawings she ever created combining her pieces from 1989 (the colorful one) to 2009 (the darker sketch).
+She explained that all of her creations have a deep story and she doesn’t “just do things” it relates back to culture and story of her own.

 Originally a graphic designer, Inuk Design isn’t something she predicted as a young girl.
-Due to her physically abusive upbringing, her mother an alcoholic and constant moving around left her not going to school much.
+Due to her physically abusive upbringing, her mother an alcoholic, and constantly moving around left her not going to school much.
 But the world she created surfaced around art, music, and drawings.
 This was her form of escape and still is today.
-Her musical background does still follow, Liss plays the cello and found interest in the guitar, piano, and singing.
-She says her husband Peter, which was present in the interview says she’s still like a little girl at heart.
-Now with her gift, she allows herself to explore all creative paths and has no limits.
-Peter says he has always been impressed by her drawings when she suddenly gets an idea – Liss draws it without failure and produces like its always complete and“finished.”
+Her musical background does still follow as she plays the cello and found interest in the guitar, piano, and singing.
+Her husband Peter, which was present in the interview says she’s still like a little girl at heart.
+He also mentioned that he has always been impressed by her drawings as he believes Liss draws it without failure and produces like it’s always complete and finished.

 Even the hospitality industry has taken wind of Inuk Design products.
 Chefs are wearing her designs on their aprons.
 She explains that her products are official gifts from the government.